Skip to content

 3. That’s just the way it is

-No matter how much money or how many successes we have, we can feel disconnected to ourselves and the present moment.
+No matter how much money or success we have, we can feel disconnected to ourselves and the present moment.
 Our fears can steer our thoughts and actions.

 We compare ourselves to others, then judge ourselves when we don’t line up.
-We worry that if we don’t be and do as we’re “supposed” to, we won’t be able to bear the shame.
+We worry that if we’re not being and doing as we’re “supposed” to, we won’t be able to bear the shame.

-The scarcity mindset can show up in myriad, tiny ways:
+The scarcity mindset can show up in many tiny ways:

-• You stay quiet instead of standing up for yourself
+• Staying quiet instead of standing up for yourself

 Research shows that focusing too much on scarcity creates tunnel vision.
 We do what we can to ease the immediate pain, even if it may hurt us in the long run.
 We suffer from spiritual poverty.